Hashir-hillowle/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 21-a script that reverse its input.
 File 22-a script that displays all users and their home directories, sorted by users.
-File 23-a command that finds all empty files and directories in the current directory and all sub-directories
+File 23-a command that finds all empty files and directories in the current directory and all sub-directories File 24-a script that lists all the files with a .gif extension in the current directory and all its sub-directories.